udit710/Image-Recognition/README.md

 The project encompasses the following key components:

+- **Dataset**: This project uses the Stanford 40 Actions dataset, which contains images of 40 different human actions, such as "climbing," "dancing," "drinking," "eating," etc. You can download the dataset from [here](http://vision.stanford.edu/Datasets/40actions.html).

 - **Data Preparation**: Organizing and preprocessing the image dataset to ensure it is suitable for training the CNN model.

 - **Model Development**: Constructing a CNN architecture tailored for image classification tasks using pre-trained models.